 10.3.10 The Director shall inform the next Radiocommunication Assembly of all cases notified in conformity with § 10.3.9.

-10.4 The traditional procedure for the approval of new or revised Recommendations
+10.4 Non simultaneous adoption and approval of new or revised Recommendations

+10.4.1 When a Study Group decides to not use the procedure for simultaneous adoption and approval by correspondence in accordance with § 10.3.1, it shall seek adoption of the draft new or revised Recommendation by correspondence.

+10.4.2 The Study Group shall agree summaries of draft new Recommendations and of draft revisions to Recommendations.

+10.4.3 Immediately following the Study Group meeting, the Director shall circulate these draft new or revised Recommendations to all Member States and Sector Members.

+10.4.4 If, within a period of two months after the circulation of the draft new or revised Recommendations, no objections are received from any Member State, the draft new or revised Recommendation shall be considered to be adopted by correspondence.

+Reason: consequential to use PSAA as the procedure by default but permitting exceptions.

-10.4.1 When a draft new or revised Recommendation has been adopted by a Study Group, by either of the procedures given in § 10.2, then the text shall be submitted for approval by Member States.
+10.4.5 When a draft new or revised Recommendation has been adopted by a Study Group by the procedures given in § 10.2 or by correspondence by the procedures given in §§ 10.4.1 to 10.4.4, then the text shall be submitted for approval by Member States.

+Reason: consequential to use PSAA as the procedure by default but permitting exceptions.

-10.4.2 Approval of new or revised Recommendations may be sought:
+10.4.6 Approval of new or revised Recommendations may be sought:

-– by consultation of the Member States as soon as the relevant Study Group has adopted the text;
+– by consultation of the Member States as soon as the text has been adopted by the relevant Study Group or by correspondence;

-– if justified, at a Radiocommunication Assembly.10.4.3 At the Study Group meeting where a draft is adopted or where it is decided to seek adoption by Study Group correspondence, the Study Group shall decide to submit the draft new or revised Recommendation for approval either at the next Radiocommunication Assembly or by consultation of the Member States, unless the Study Group has decided to use the PSAA procedure as described in § 10.3.
+– if justified, at a Radiocommunication Assembly.

+Reason: editorial

+Reason: not required following the clarification that PSAA is the procedure by default.

-10.4.4 When it is decided to submit a draft for approval, with detailed justification, to the Radiocommunication Assembly, the Study Group Chairman shall inform the Director and request that he takes the necessary action to ensure that it is included in the agenda for the Assembly.
+10.4.7 When it is decided to submit a draft for approval, with detailed justification, to the Radiocommunication Assembly, the Study Group Chairman shall inform the Director and request that he takes the necessary action to ensure that it is included in the agenda for the Assembly.

-10.4.5 When it is decided to submit a draft for approval by consultation, the following conditions and procedures apply.
+10.4.8 When it is decided to submit a draft for approval by consultation, the following conditions and procedures apply.

-10.4.5.1 At the Study Group’s meeting the decision of the delegations representing Member States to apply this approval procedure must be unopposed.
-A delegation may advise at the Study Group meeting that it is abstaining from the decision to apply the procedure.
-This delegation’s presence shall then be ignored for the purposes of this decision.
-Such an abstention may subsequently be revoked, but only during the course of the Study Group meeting.
+Reason: not required following the clarification that PSAA is the procedure by default

-Exceptionally, but only during the Study Group meeting, delegations may request more time to consider their positions.
-Unless advised of formal opposition from any of these delegations within a period of two months after the last day of the meeting, the approval process by consultation shall continue.10.4.5.2 For the application of the approval procedure by consultation, within one month of a Study Group’s adoption of a draft new or revised Recommendation, according to one of the methods in § 10.2, the Director shall request Member States to indicate within three months whether they approve or do not approve the proposal.
-This request shall be accompanied by the complete final text of the draft new Recommendation, or the complete final text, or modified parts of, the revised Recommendation.10.4.5.3 The Director shall also advise Sector Members participating in the work of the relevant Study Group under the provisions of Article 19 of the Convention, that Member States are being asked to respond to a consultation on a proposed new or revised Recommendation.
+10.4.8.1 For the application of the approval procedure by consultation, within one month of a Study Group’s adoption of a draft new or revised Recommendation, according to § 10.2, the Director shall request Member States to indicate within three months whether they approve or do not approve the proposal.
+This request shall be accompanied by the complete final text of the draft new Recommendation, or the complete final text, or modified parts of, the revised Recommendation.

+Reason: consequential to the clarification that PSAA is the procedure by default.

+10.4.8.2 The Director shall also advise Sector Members participating in the work of the relevant Study Group under the provisions of Article 19 of the Convention, that Member States are being asked to respond to a consultation on a proposed new or revised Recommendation.
 This advice should be accompanied by the complete final texts, or revised parts of the texts, for information only.

-10.4.5.4 If 70% or more of the replies from Member States indicate approval, the proposal shall be accepted.
+10.4.8.3 If 70% or more of the replies from Member States indicate approval, the proposal shall be accepted.
 If the proposal is not accepted, it shall be referred back to the Study Group.